tomaszpach/Rick-and-Morty-API/README.md

 /*  /index.html  200
 ```

-When you build the project, Create React CharactersCards will place the `public` folder contents into the build output.
+When you build the project, Create React CharacterCard will place the `public` folder contents into the build output.

 ### [Now](https://zeit.co/now)